mcmire/personal-content--writings/posts/ai-fact-or-fiction/Quotes.md

 > It hasn’t, because nobody is paying attention.
 In fact, nobody seems to be doing their job.
 >
 > [^zitron-case-against-ai]

+> On March 15 2023, Kevin Roose of the New York Times would say that OpenAI's GPT-4 was " [exciting and scary](https://www.nytimes.com/2023/03/15/technology/gpt-4-artificial-intelligence-openai.html?ref=wheresyoured.at)," exacerbating (his words!) "...the dizzy and vertiginous feeling I’ve been getting whenever I think about A.I. lately," wondering if he was experiencing "future shock," then described how it was an indeterminate level of "better" and something that immediately sounded ridiculous:
+>
+> In one test, conducted by an A.I. safety research group that hooked GPT-4 up to a number of other systems, GPT-4 was able to hire a human TaskRabbit worker to do a simple online task for it — solving a Captcha test — without alerting the person to the fact that it was a robot.
+The A.I. even lied to the worker about why it needed the Captcha done, concocting a story about a vision impairment.
+>
+> That doesn't sound remotely real!
+[I went and looked up the paper](https://cdn.openai.com/papers/gpt-4-system-card.pdf?ref=wheresyoured.at) …
+>
+> This safety card led to the perpetration of one of the earliest falsehoods — and most eagerly-parotted lies — that ChatGPT and generative AI is capable of "agentic" actions.
+Outlet after outlet — led by Kevin Roose — eagerly interpreted an entire series of events that took place that doesn't remotely make sense …
+>
+> I went further and [followed their citation to a link on METR's research page](https://metr.org/blog/2023-03-18-update-on-recent-evals/?ref=wheresyoured.at).
+>
+> It turns out that what **actually** happened was METR had a researcher *copy paste the generated responses from the model and otherwise handle the entire interaction with Taskrabbit*, and based on the plurality of "Taskrabbit contractors," it appears to have taken multiple tries.
+On top of that, it appears that **OpenAI/METR were prompting the model on what to say**, which kind of defeats the point.
+>
+> Roose, along with his co-host Casey Newton, would go on to describe this example at length [on a podcast that week](https://www.nytimes.com/2023/03/17/podcasts/hard-fork-gpt-4.html?ref=wheresyoured.at) … During this conversation, Newton gasps and says “oh my god” twice, and when he asks Roose “how does the model understand that in order to succeed at this task, it has to deceive the human?”
+Roose responds “we don’t know, that is the unsatisfying answer,” and Newton laughs and states “we need to pull the plug.
+I mean, again, what?”
+>
+> Credulousness aside, the GPT-4 marketing campaign was incredibly effective, creating an aura that allowed OpenAI to take advantage of the vagueness of its offering as people — including members of the media — willfully filled in the blanks for them.
+>
+> [^zitron-booster]

 ### On the failure of AI to be adopted